-When a city or town has its own fire department, the department is classified as a municipal fire department.
-Firefighters of municipal fire departments are considered city or town employees for most purposes, and the municipality issues paychecks and corresponding tax statements.
+When a city or town has its own fire department, the fire department is classified as a municipal fire department.
+Firefighters of municipal fire departments are considered city or town employees for most purposes, and the municipality issues to them paychecks and corresponding tax statements.
 Firefighter hiring and discipline decisions are made by the municipality.
-In these fire departments, the city or town may also enter into contracts with other entities to provide fire protection services.
-When a municipal fire department provides fire protection services for its municipality, no contract is needed.
+In these fire departments, the city or town may also sign contracts with other entities allowing those entities to receive fire protection services from the fire department, but the city or town does not have a contract with its own fire department to provide fire protection services for the municipality.